 Grants

-While Grants are usually restricted to individual awards of 500 GBP, Exceptional Funds may be made available for projects that especially fulfil the societies aims.
+Travel grants are usually restricted to 500 GBP.
+Larger funds can be made available for other projects that fulfil the societies aims.
 If you have such a project, please contact the Board to discuss: grants@historyofglass.org.uk.

 Qualifying Activities